Will Social Security disability get cut?

-What is the average payout for Social Security disability?
+What is the Social Security disability income limit for 2020?

 What income reduces Social Security disability benefits?